What’s under your feet

 - Confined space access requiring both access and emergency rescue cranes

-The engineering solution was simple enough – two of our Midi Crawler Cranes or Thunderbirds.
+The engineering solution was simple enough – two of our Midi Crawler Cranes or ‘Thunderbirds’.
 One for access and material handling and the other as a standby in case of breakdown or emergency rescue.
-Lighter, smaller and more manoeuvrable than a mobile, these cranes are mounted on rubber tracks allowing them to access the most unsuitable terrain.
+Lighter, smaller, and more manoeuvrable than mobile cranes, these innovative crawler cranes are mounted on rubber tracks, allowing them to access the most unsuitable terrain.
 They are also incredibly strong which meant they could work from a distance without imposing loads onto the unsupported cover slab.
 Further provisions included trackway to protect the surface, a temporary bridge to span the weaker structure and an emergency rescue team on permanent standby.